Santa’s Village Accessibility Program

 All of our park information is easily accessible online including Park Accessibility details and other general park information.

-For the 2020 season, we have committed to providing our guests with an Accessibility & Sensory Guide that outlines physical requirements for accessing our rides and attractions and also Sensory ratings that will be helpful for guests with Cognitive disabilities.
+We have committed to providing our guests with an Accessibility & Sensory Guide that outlines physical requirements for accessing our rides and attractions and also Sensory ratings that will be helpful for guests with Cognitive disabilities.

 Click HERE to view the guide.

 Santa’s Village strives to provide equal employment and advancement opportunities to all people, we make employment decisions at SVL based on each person’s performance, qualifications, and abilities.
 Santa’s Village does not discriminate in employment opportunities or practices on the basis of race, color, religion, sex, national origin, age, disability, or any other characteristic protected by law.